 As I explain in my book, Du Labeur à l’ouvrage (From Graft to Craft), the transition from the industrial age to the digital age is leading to the unbundling of Fordist-style practices.
-In exchange for accepting the division of labour and subordination, workers used to be offered an attractive package that included job security, social protection, healthcare and a pension.
+In exchange for accepting the division of labor and subordination, workers used to be offered an attractive package that included job security, social protection, healthcare, and a pension.
 But since the beginning of the exponential age, the package has been increasingly challenged.
-There are now gig workers who have the subordination without the benefits.
-At the same time, many salaried staff are looking for more freedom and more appealing options.
+There are now gig workers who have subordination without benefits.
+At the same time, much salaried staff are looking for more freedom and more appealing options.

-The book doesn’t deal with HR departments in large organisations.
+The book doesn’t deal with HR departments in large organizations.
 But theirs is a typical example of an exponential gap in action.
-These institutions address “human resources” in the strictest sense (ie salaried workers who are the company’s employees) and ignore the increasing number of stakeholders who tend to replace them such as suppliers, consultants and freelancers.
-The risk is that this blind spot will jeopardise their strategic relevance.
+These institutions address “human resources” in the strictest sense (ie salaried workers who are the company’s employees) and ignore the increasing number of stakeholders who tend to replace them such as suppliers, consultants, and freelancers.
+The risk is that this blind spot will jeopardize their strategic relevance.

 Photo: Welcome to the Jungle

 Future of work author and speaker

 How to fight super-helper syndrome

 Altruistic acts are part of what makes humans great.
 But when does our willingness to help turn self-destructive?